-- Download the purchase import spreadsheet template here: Purchase Import Template
+- Download the purchase import spreadsheet template here: purchase-import-template-2018

 Final steps, post-import

 After the import completes, there are three additional steps you should take.
-We will cover this in more depth in another post, but briefly… First, associate the correct Product in K2 with each purchase.
-Customize columns in the Purchases window to show Description, sort by this column, then drag/drop Purchases (singly or in multiples) onto their corresponding Products.
+We will cover this in more depth in another post, but briefly… First, make sure each Purchase has an associated Product.
+You will be prompted to select products during import, but might find cases where a new Product needs to be defined.
 Second, use Reconcile to make sure that Addendum and Upgrade purchases have support from prior purchases.
 Third, create Policies from each Purchase (again using Reconcile).